 Nothing, however, could have prepared him for Kylie-level attention until he was in the thick of it.

-"I don't think he's really cool with it," Kylie acknowledged to GQ, "but he deals with it, because we love each other and we have a family.
+"I don't think he's really cool with it," Kylie acknowledged to GQ in 2018, "but he deals with it, because we love each other and we have a family.

 "For sure, I know he doesn't like the attention.
 That's why we just go the extra mile to keep our relationship super private, or like, if he has events or something, I won't come.
 Because I want him to do his own thing.
 I want him to be him.
 I don't want it to be Kylie and Trav.
 If people don't ever see us together, that's okay with me, because we just do our thing."

-And for all of his distaste for photoshoots and going to restaurants (it's impatience, having to wait for other people, as opposed to an aversion to people), Travis Scott is doing a heck of a job faking it when he needs to - though Kylie does not pressure him to be a part of her capital-s Scene.
-Her shift in priorities was never more apparent than when she went unprecedentedly quiet during her pregnancy, posting throwbacks or otherwise unrevealing photos on social media and not discussing how her relationship or those nine months in general were going at all.
+But Kylie never pressured him to be a part of her capital-s Scene, her shift in priorities never more apparent than when she went unprecedentedly quiet during her first pregnancy, posting throwbacks or otherwise unrevealing photos on social media and not discussing how her relationship or those nine months in general were going at all.

-Scott memorably deflected talk of his about-to-expand family in an interview with Billboard that was published about a month before Stormi was born.
+Travis memorably deflected talk of future fatherhood in an interview with Billboard that was published about a month before Stormi was born.
 "I don't want to talk about that.
-They're just guesses," he said of Kylie's as yet not officially confirmed pregnancy.
+They're just guesses," he said of Kylie's pregnancy, which was never officially confirmed by the couple.
 "Let them keep fishing."

-But the couple's silence made what happened when Kylie gave birth to Stormi in 2018 all the sweeter and more charming: A few days after their daughter arrived, Kylie shared a video that included footage of Scott with her at doctor's appointments, including a shot of them looking at an ultrasound screen together, and otherwise completely along for the exciting ride.
+But their silence made what happened when Kylie gave birth to Stormi on Feb.
+1, 2018, all the sweeter: A few days after their daughter arrived, Kylie shared a video of her pregnancy journey that featured footage of Travis with her at doctor's appointments, including a shot of them looking at a sonogram together, and otherwise completely along for the exciting ride.

-"Going into it I was, like, nervous and scared," Scott shared with Ellen on The Ellen DeGeneres Show in November.
+"Going into it I was, like, nervous and scared," Travis shared with Ellen on The Ellen DeGeneres Show in November 2018.
 "You know, we were just both, like, young.
 But when you first have a baby in your arms, it's just, like, it's uncontrollable.
 It's like this whole, like, warp that takes over your whole body.
 I never thought I could just, like, love something so hard, you know?
 It's crazy."